Light therapy

 There Alzheimer's disease is mainly characterized by a phase of dementia.

-In medical vocabulary, the state of dementia results in a progressive deterioration of cognitive faculties and loss of memory, a tangible element of the degradation of the aptitudes of individuals suffering from Alzheimer's.
+In medical terminology, the state of dementia translates into a progressive alteration of cognitive faculties and loss of memory, a tangible element of the deterioration of the abilities of individuals suffering from Alzheimer's.

-According to certain studies, light therapy could reduce the amyloid-β protein load in the brain, which is partly responsible for the cell degeneration characteristic of Alzheimer's disease.
+According to certain studies, light therapy could reduce the load of amyloid-β protein in the brain, partly responsible for the cellular degeneration characteristic of Alzheimer's disease.

-In the specific case of Alzheimer's disease, researchers have observed that carrying out light therapy cures can restore memory and cognitive abilities as well as improve the quality and duration of sleep.
+In the specific case of Alzheimer's disease, researchers note that carrying out light therapy treatments makes it possible to restore memory and cognitive abilities as well as improve the quality and duration of sleep.

-The bright nature of living spaces would also exert an influence on the levels of aggression and anxiety of patients with dementia.
+The bright nature of living spaces would also have an influence on the levels of aggression and anxiety of patients with dementia.

-Light therapy also brings an interesting action in the prevention of the disease.
-Thanks to its action on the regulation of circadian rhythms and sleep disorders, light therapy would reduce risk factors.
+Light therapy also provides an interesting action in the prevention of disease.
+Thanks to its action on the regulation of circadian rhythms and sleep disorders, light therapy would help reduce risk factors.

-Recent studies have demonstrated a correlation between lack of sleep and an increased risk of developing dementia.
-This is demonstrated by a study conducted by the French National Institute of Health and Medical Research (Inserm) and the University of Paris, in collaboration with University College London (UCL).
+Recent studies have demonstrated a correlation between lack of sleep and increased risk of developing dementia.
+This is demonstrated by a study carried out by the French National Institute of Health and Medical Research (Inserm) and the University of Paris, in collaboration with University College London (UCL).

 What are the effects of light therapy on our brain?

 Light therapy is safe and has few contraindications.
-It can be performed without medical advice by anyone wishing to treat a pathology among those described above, without distinction of age (excluding young children), sex, skin color.
+It can be practiced without medical advice by any person wishing to treat a pathology among those described above, without distinction of age (excluding young children), sex or skin color.

-For an effective session at home, the ideal is to use a CE medical device certified light therapy lamp or glasses with a power of 10,000 lux or approximately 480 nanometers for 30 minutes, preferably in the morning.
+For an effective session at home, the ideal is to use a CE medical device certified light therapy lamp or glasses for 30 minutes, preferably in the morning.
 For light therapy lamps to be placed or hung on the wall, the ideal distance between the light source and the eyes is 30cm.

 Studies have shown that light therapy can be practiced safely, however, before starting your treatment, please consult your doctor if:

-• You suffer from an eye disease such as cataracts, glaucoma, …
+- You suffer from an eye disease such as cataracts, glaucoma, etc.

-• You are undergoing treatment with psychotropic or photo-sensitizing drugs
+- You are undergoing treatment with psychotropic or photo-sensitizing medications

-If you experience any problems (eg headaches or eyestrain) following the use of a light therapy device, please inform your doctor.
+If you experience any problems (e.g. headaches or eye fatigue) following the use of a light therapy device, please report this to your doctor.

 For people with bipolar or manic-depressive disorders, light therapy should be used with caution due to the possible risk of triggering a manic episode.
 Prior medical monitoring is therefore recommended.